qiayuanl/legged_control/README.md

 ```
 catkin build legged_gazebo
 ```
 Build the hardware interface real robot.
-If you use your computer only for simulation, you **DO NOT** need to compile `unitree_hw` (TODO: add legged prefix to the package name)
+If you use your computer only for simulation, you **DO NOT** need to compile `unitree_hw` (TODO: add a legged prefix to the package name)
 ```
 catkin build unitree_hw
 ```